 Hair Fall Is Natural – It Allows New Hair To Grow.

-The life cycle of a strand of hair is typically three to five years in males and four to six years in females.
+The life cycle of a strand of hair is typically two to five years.
 Hair follicles cycle through periods of growth (the anagen phase), the longest period of the hair’s life cycle; regression (the catagen phase), where the hair stops actively growing; and rest (the telogen phase), where the hair remains attached to the hair follicle, then falls out to make room for new growth.
 The anagen phase resumes, and the hair’s life cycle continues.

 Catagen Phase (3 weeks)